Provides free space wiping and file shredding capabilities.

-File Shredder, despite its name, has both free space wiping and file shredding capabilities.
-File Shredder has a small download size, simple interface, and it's very easy to use.
-It's a lot lighter than Eraser on active memory resources, but higher in CPU usage on my system.
-It lacks scheduling or a built-in help, and has very limited online help.
+It is a lot lighter than Eraser on active memory resources, but higher in CPU usage on my system.
+It lacks scheduling and a built-in help, and has very limited online help.

-Similar to Eraser, File Shredder has explorer and context menu extensions, so you can right click on a file and send it to the erasing/shredding programs.
+Similar to Eraser, File Shredder has an option for a context menu extension to File Explorer, so you can right click on a file and send it to the erasing or shredding programs.